AdobeDocs/workfront.nl-NL/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 * U kunt een jokerteken gebruiken in een `valueexpression` maar niet in een `valuefield` -regel.

-  Voor informatie over vervangingen, zie [&#x200B; overzicht van de de filtervariabelen van de Vervanging &#x200B;](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).
+  Voor informatie over vervangingen, zie [ overzicht van de de filtervariabelen van de Vervanging ](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).

-#### `Valueformat` overzicht voor weergaven en groepen
+#### `Valueformat` overview for views and groupings

-De tweede belangrijkste coderegel in een weergave of groep is de regel `valueformat=` .
-Dit vertelt Workfront in welke notatie de waarde moet worden geretourneerd die u opgeeft in de `valuefield` - of `valueexpression` -regels.
-Hoewel u verschillende indelingen kunt gebruiken voor de `valueformat` -regels, raden we u aan altijd de volgende waarde te gebruiken wanneer u `valueexpression` gebruikt:
+The second most important line of code in a view or grouping is the `valueformat=` line.
+This tells Workfront in what format to return the value you specify in the `valuefield` or `valueexpression` lines.
+Although you can use various formats for the `valueformat` lines, we recommend that you always use the following value when using `valueexpression`:

 `valueformat=HTML`

-Zie ook de volgende artikelen voor aanvullende `valueformat` -waarden:
+For additional `valueformat` values, also see the following articles:

 * [Datums opmaken in tekstmodusrapporten](../../reports/text-mode/format-dates-in-text-mode-reports.md)
 * [Getallen, valuta en percentagewaarden in tekstmodusrapporten opmaken](../../reports/text-mode/format-numbers-in-text-mode-reports.md)

-#### `width` overzicht voor weergaven
+#### `width` overview for views

-`width=` is de coderegel waarin u de breedte van elke kolom in pixels kunt opgeven.
-Workfront biedt een aanbevolen breedte voor elk veld, maar afhankelijk van het type veld en de indeling kunt u de breedte aanpassen.
+`width=` is the line of code where you can specify the width of each column in pixels.
+Workfront provides a suggested width for each field, though depending on the type of field and format, you may want to make adjustments.

 U moet de extra `usewidths=true` coderegel gebruiken om de voor de kolom opgegeven breedte in te stellen.

-**Voorbeeld:** om een kolom met een breedte van 80 pixel te tonen, gebruik de volgende lijnen:
+**Example:** To display a column with a width of 80 pixels, use the following lines:

 `width=80`